 The preparation of condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, the accrual of research and development expense, the recording as prepaid expense of payments made in advance of the actual provision of goods or services, valuation of stock-based awards and valuation of leases.
-Due to inherent uncertainty involved in making estimates, actual results reported in future periods may be affected by changes in these estimates.
-On an ongoing basis, the Company evaluates its estimates and assumptions.
+Due to the inherent uncertainty involved in making estimates, actual results reported in future periods may be affected by changes in these estimates.